simmsgarrison/Quiz3/README.md

 # Quiz3

-# This data consists of the neighborhood boundaries in Portland, Oregon
+# This data is the neighborhood boundaries in Portland.